maksiksq/chaos-abyss/manualArticles/chaos-abyss.md

 ![Pineapple article](https://ik.imagekit.io/maksiks/2025-07-24_20-46%20(2).png 'Pineapple article')

-Probably the most important part, because no matter how cool and sophisticated a blog is the whole point is the text written in there after all.
+Probably the most important part, because no matter how cool and sophisticated a blog is, the whole point is the text written in there after all.

 ### What I want to post
 I want to post: